Blatter and Platini acquitted on charges of defrauding FIFA – KION546

 Swiss prosecutor Thomas Hildbrand had requested a 20-month suspended sentence for both Blatter and Platini.

-Blatter announced his plan to resign early as president, in June 2015, in the fallout from a sprawling American corruption investigation — ending his 17-year reign.
-A separate but cooperating case by Swiss prosecutors led to the Platini payment being investigated.
+Blatter announced his plan in June 2015 to resign early as president, in the fallout from a sprawling American corruption investigation.
+Less than four months later, a separate but cooperating case by Swiss prosecutors led to the Platini payment being investigated.

-The fallout ended Platini’s campaign to succeed his former mentor and saw the former French soccer great removed as president of UEFA, the governing body of European soccer.
+The fallout removed Blatter from office but also ended Platini’s campaign to succeed his former mentor and saw the French soccer great removed as president of UEFA, the governing body of European soccer.

 “Believe me, going from being a legend of world soccer to a devil is very difficult, especially when it comes to you in a totally unfair way,” Platini added.